Do you have a business plan?

 I know that many of you can relate to this struggle!

-This is my one goal for 2020, and my business plan needs to be designed to support my achieving this goal.
+My business plan needs to be designed to support my achieving this goal.

 step 2: break down the components of your goal

 Once you identify your main goal(s) for the year ahead, you’ll want to think through the components that make up that goal.